-Children accessing the Internet without permission will have their computer privileges lost for a specified period of time identified in the guidelines.
+Children accessing the Internet on a District-owned public access computer without permission will have their computer privileges lost for a specified period of time identified in the guidelines.

 Filtering will be installed on all Internet workstations in a "good faith" effort to comply with the Children's Internet Protection Act (CIPA) and Michigan's Public Act 212 of 2000.
-If and when CIPA and Michigan PA 212 of 2000 permit, adults may request that the filtering be temporarily disabled.
+If and when CIPA and Michigan PA 212 of 2000 permit, adults may request that filtering be temporarily disabled.
 Information on CIPA and Michigan PA 212 of 2000 may be requested by contacting the District Director.